Roster: Company B, 47th Pennsylvania Volunteers

 Rank: Private

-Term of Service: 28 December 1863 – 2 September 1864 (died from disease-related complications in the Union barracks at New Orleans, Louisiana)
+Term of Service: 28 December 1863 – 2 September 1864 (died from disease-related complications in the Union’s Barracks Hospital in New Orleans, Louisiana)

 Rank: Private